zmalone/chef-web-docs/source/delivery/get-started/add-application-features/2/_index.md

 Your `add_sample_data` now contains the new feature as well as your build cookbook.

 It's recommended to always update your cookbook's version metadata to ensure that each version is tied to a specific set of functionality.
-In <code class="file-path">metadata.rb</code>, update the `awesome_customers` cookbook's version from 1.0.0 to 1.1.0, like this.
+In <% fp 'metadata.rb' %>, update the `awesome_customers` cookbook's version from 1.0.0 to 1.1.0, like this.

 ```ruby
 # ~/Development/deliver-customers-rhel/cookbooks/awesome_customers/metadata.rb